Hadryan/audiovisualizer/src/DEVELOPMENT.md

 			- Fix: Made a variable and updated it based on max bar height being reached in order to keep track of and change brightness based on that condition.

-			- Issue: Initialization of offsets for the dots were resulting in errors in dot positioning and movement i.e the dots would flash or move in a linear manner
+			- Issue: Setting the initial offsets for the dots were resulting in errors in dot positioning and movement in which the dots would flash or move in a linear manner
 			- Fix: Utilized a method in openframeworks called ofRandom that would randomize point offset values

 			-Issue: Had difficulty using the ofSoundStream to get frequencies for the stream.
-I wanted to use this as a means to capture the audio of the system rather than capturing an individual song's audio in a file.
+The intention was to have this get the audio of the system rather than for an individual song's audio in a file.
 			-Fix: Switched entirely to start using ofSoundPlayer and made the decision to just work with a single song for now.